endriuabazi/Question--Randomization/README.md

 After cloning the repo, is quite easily to run the application, go to main file and click run.
 Immediatly you will have into the terminal the first question appeared.
 - [Project Structure]
   This quiz game application has three files.
-  Quiz file is responsible for managing the quiz session.
+  -Quiz file is responsible for managing the quiz session.
  - Properties:
    - questionsList: A list that holds instances of the Question class.
 This list represents the pool of questions available for the quiz.
    - userScore: An integer that keeps track of the user's score during the quiz.
-  Methods:
+  -Methods:
-    startQuiz(): Initiates the quiz session.
-It shuffles the questionsList to randomize the order of questions and then iterates through each question, prompting the user for answers. calculateScore(): Computes and displays the user's final score at the end of the quiz session.
+    -startQuiz(): Initiates the quiz session.
+It shuffles the questionsList to randomize the order of questions and then iterates through each question, prompting the user for answers.
+    -calculateScore(): Computes and displays the user's final score at the end of the quiz session.
-  The Question file represents an individual quiz question.
+  -The Question file represents an individual quiz question.
-  Properties:
+  -Properties:
-    questionText: A string containing the text of the question.
+    -questionText: A string containing the text of the question.
-    correctAnswer: A string representing the correct answer to the question.
+    -correctAnswer: A string representing the correct answer to the question.
-    category: A string indicating the category to which the question belongs (e.g., Geography, History).
+    -category: A string indicating the category to which the question belongs (e.g., Geography, History).
-  Methods:
+  -Methods:
-    displayQuestion(): Prints the question to the console, including the category and the question text. checkAnswer(userAnswer): Takes a user-provided answer as an argument and checks whether it matches the correct answer.
+    -displayQuestion(): Prints the question to the console, including the category and the question text.
+    -checkAnswer(userAnswer): Takes a user-provided answer as an argument and checks whether it matches the correct answer.
 Returns a boolean indicating whether the user's answer is correct.
-  Main file is resposible for creating and initializing each of these upper mentioned classes in order to run the application.
+  -Main file is resposible for creating and initializing each of these upper mentioned classes in order to run the application.
 - [Contributing]
   This project is worked by Suana Prebibaj and Endriu Abazi.
 - [File Format]